 How To Make Sweet Potato Souffle

-As I've mentioned a few times, this sweet potato casserole souffle is a breeze to whip up!
+As I've mentioned a few times, this sweet potato souffle is a breeze to whip up!

 The only work you have to do is a little mixing and baking.
 So, plan on only needing about 10 minutes of prep time and about 30 minutes of cook time to make it.

-Anyway, let's stop wasting time and jump into how to make this sweet potato souffle!
+Anyway, let's stop wasting time and jump into how to make it!

 Step 1: Make The Souffle

-Next, take out a large mixing bowl and beat the sweet potato puree, brown sugar, caster sugar, egg, heavy cream, butter, and vanilla extract until light and fluffy.
-Then, once it's fully mixed, divide the sweet potato mixture equally between the four ramekins - or in one big baking dish.
+First things first, you'll want to preheat your oven to 350°F (180°C).
+Then, you can take out a large mixing bowl and beat the sweet potato puree, brown sugar, caster sugar, egg, heavy cream, butter, and vanilla extract until it's light and fluffy.
+Once it's fully mixed you can divide the sweet potato mixture equally between four small ramekins - or in one big baking dish.

 Step 2: Make The Topping